Home > Breakfast > Homemade Flaky Croissants Recipe

 Why do I have to refrigerate the dough so much?

 The key to all of the flaky layers in croissants is cold butter.
-Every time we handle and roll the dough, we are taking the chill of the butter.
+Every time we handle and roll the dough, we take the chill off the butter.
 So, we want to make sure to put the chill back on the butter and refrigerate the dough as much as possible.

 Is there a faster way to make homemade flaky croissants?